 Like many organizations, we are closely monitoring the coronavirus.
 We want what is safest for our community.
-At this current time, our grounds are OPEN during normal business hours, see our TIPS page for open hours.
+At this current time, our grounds are OPEN during normal business hours, see details below.
 The walk-in gate will be OPEN during weekend hours and no drive in access remains.
 All spring events are either cancelled or postpone at this time.
 While enjoying your walk through our grounds please be sure to follow the recommended guidelines on social distancing by the CDC and DCHealth.

-Our business office is CLOSED until further notice, HOWEVER, we will be accessible by phone or email.
+Our business office is CLOSED until further notice.
+HOWEVER, we will be accessible by phone or email.
 If you have needs pertaining to burial options or funeral arrangements, please contact Dave Jackson directly at 202-337-2835 or at firstname.lastname@example.org.
 Dave Jackson is booking private appointments ONLY.

 Thank you so much for your constant support, understanding, and for following the COVID-19 recommendations while visiting the cemetery.

 Please proceed with caution and respect while you visit our private historic site.
 These hours are weather permitting.
 The cemetery DOES close anytime there is inclement weather.